GraniteCrete residential installation requires the following tools for successful installation:

 Based on our experience, we recommend the following methods for the following installation sizes:

-- For installations ranging from 1,000 square feet to 5,000 square feet, we recommend the use of pre-mixed (and dry) decomposed granite and GraniteCrete admixture; pre-mixed material can be purchased from one of our retailers.
+- For installations ranging from 501 square feet to 3,000 square feet, we recommend the use of pre-mixed (and dry) decomposed granite and GraniteCrete admixture; pre-mixed material can be purchased from one of our retailers.
+The pre-mixed material will arrive DRY and will need water added for proper installation of GraniteCrete.Or, the decomposed granite and GraniteCrete can be ordered UNmixed and delivered to the installation site, where a volumetric truck can be used to mix the decomposed granite, GraniteCrete, and water.

-- For installations greater than 5,000 square feet, we recommend the use of a volumetric mixer.
+- For installations 3,001 square feet and larger, we recommend the use of a volumetric truck.
 A volumetric mixer has separate areas for decomposed granite, GraniteCrete admixture, and water.
 It is able to mix these materials together at the job site to produce GraniteCrete ready to install, saving valuable time.

 Whatever the method, it is important the the GraniteCrete admixture and the decomposed granite be mixed evenly.
 For guidance on mixing or installing GraniteCrete, refer to our installation instructions, contact your retailer, or contact us.